 I was going to write that Northern Patagonia is underrated, but I think that might only be regarding international tourists.
 Chilean and Argentinean travellers have been coming through these parts for years.
 They might not have the dramatics of the southern parts, but there is still plenty to photograph.

-Obviously, there are a lot of locations that you could shoot in Bariloche.
+Obviously, there are a lot of photography locations that you could photograph in Bariloche.
 In fact, I’ve hardly even had the time to scratch the surface in this town.
 Bariloche, though, is beautiful.
-And, there are dozens of spots one could potentially shoot from.
+And, there are dozens of spots one could potentially photograph from.
+It might not be place to get the iconic Patagonia images you’ve seen, but it is beautiful.

-On my last trip to this area (I’ve been twice now), I shot 3 spots: Cerro Catedral, the Club de Regatas, and the Punto Panaramico.
+On my last trip to this area (I’ve been twice now), I photographed 3 spots: Cerro Catedral, the Club de Regatas, and the Punto Panaramico.

 All three of the locations are great.
 But, all are also very light dependent.
 So, check the weather situation before you head out to any of these spots.